Battle of Kock (1939): Battle of Brześć Litewski and Kobryń

-After breaking through the Polish line in the Battle of Wizna, the German XIX Army Corps under General Heinz Guderian started its rapid advance south.
-The corps, composed of the 3rd Panzer Division, the 10th Panzer Division, the 20th Motorized Infantry Division, with the 2nd Motorized Division in reserve, was ordered to capture the old fortress in Brześć Litewski and then strike further south towards Kowel and Galicia.
+After breaking through the Polish line in the Battle of Wizna, the German XIX Army Corps under General Heinz Guderian started rapidly advancing south.
+The corps, composed of the 3rd Panzer Division, the 10th Panzer Division, and the 20th Motorized Infantry Division with the 2nd Motorized Division in reserve, was ordered to capture Brest Fortress and then strike further south towards Kowel and Galicia.
 The purpose of this attack was to cut Poland in two and paralyze the defenses east of the Bug River.

-Initially, Guderian's forces advanced almost unopposed.
-However, on September 14, 1939, they were stopped in the area of Brześć Fortress and Kobryn by a four-battalion-strong improvised force under General Konstanty Plisowski.
-In the three-day-long battle, which became known as the Battle of Brześć Litewski, both sides suffered significant casualties.
+Guderian's forces advanced almost unopposed until September 14, 1939, when they were stopped in the area of the fortress and Kobryn by a four-battalion-strong improvised force under General Konstanty Plisowski.
+In the three-day-long battle, known as the Battle of Brześć Litewski, both sides suffered significant casualties.
 Although the Poles finally withdrew from the area on September 17, 1939, the Germans did not start the pursuit soon enough to rout the retreating Polish Army.
 The simultaneous attack on Kobryn (sometimes referred to as the Battle of Kobryń) was inconclusive, with the Polish improvised 'Kobryń' Infantry Division under Colonel Adam Epler withdrawing unopposed.

 The Podlaska Cavalry Brigade soon joined both Polish units from Kobryń and Brześć.
 The unit, commanded by General Ludwik Kmicic-Skrzyński, successfully evaded encirclement by withdrawing through the Białowieża Forest.
 General Kmicic-Skrzyński, accompanied by his chief of staff, Major Julian Szychiewicz, traveled to Vawkavysk, where he established telephone contact with General Kleeberg.
 The two agreed to join their forces and move southwards towards the Romanian Bridgehead.

 The 16th Motorized Infantry Regiment, with artillery and Luftwaffe support, began an attack on the positions of the 83rd Polish Infantry Regiment on September 18, 1939, capturing several Polish positions.
-The Polish counter-attack, beginning at 17.00 hours, regained some territory.
+The Polish counter-attack, beginning at 17:00, regained some territory.
 General Kleeberg began withdrawing his forces to Romania and Hungary.
 Over the next two days, Polish forces were ordered to concentrate north of Kowel.
-While on the march, a formation of the Polesie Group was attacked by fifth columnists and from the air, but loose groups of Polish soldiers joined the group.
+While on the march, a formation of the Polesie Group was attacked by saboteurs and from the air, with loose groups of Polish soldiers joined the group.